sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * distribute labels in the routing protocol
 * centralized optimization with traffic-engineering based on prefix segments

+OpenFlow approach
-OpenFlow approach - centralize controller takes too much time to send updates and install in per router HW.
+* Centralize controller takes too much time to send updates and install in per router HW.

-Hybrid centralized/distributed network
+Hybrid centralized/distributed network approach
 * Network would maintain a level of distributed intelligence (IS-IS distribution of prefix and node segments).
 * Controller or head-end PE would build paths based on a list of segments.
+* Combine distributed intelligence at the nodes (shortest-path, FRR, microloop avoidance) with head-path segment lists or PCE.
+*